Language: EN

 • Integrated LED and reset button

-We are not going to go into the hardware details of the ESP12E because we saw them intensively in its own post, and they are common to all development boards based on the ESP12E (and it doesn’t make sense to repeat it on each development board we see).
+We will not go into the hardware details of the ESP12E because we covered them extensively in its own post and they are common to all development boards based on the ESP12E (and it doesn’t make sense to repeat them for each development board we look at).

-In this post, we will focus on the specific aspects of the NodeMCU board beyond those inherited from mounting an ESP12E.
-As we mentioned in the introduction, everything related to NodeMCU can be confusing because there is more than one manufacturer and each has its own criteria.
+In this post, we will focus on the specific aspects of the NodeMCU board beyond those “inherited from using an ESP12E.”
+As we mentioned in the introduction, everything related to NodeMCU can be confusing because there is more than one manufacturer, and each has its own criteria.

-To make matters worse, Chinese sellers on AliExpress or eBay write the descriptions of their items as if they were paid by the word, mixing everything and making it unnecessarily complicated.
+To make matters worse, Chinese sellers on AliExpress or eBay write their item descriptions as if they were paid by the word, mixing everything and making it unnecessarily complicated.

-In summary, we have three main manufacturers of NodeMCU, Amica, Lolin/Wemos, and DOIT/SmartArduino.
-The boards are very similar (or even identical), although they may have some differences in pin designation.
+To summarize, we have three main manufacturers of NodeMCU, Amica, Lolin/Wemos, and DOIT/SmartArduino.
+The boards are very similar (or even identical), although there may be some differences in pin designations.

-On the other hand, we have three versions of the NodeMCU board, which we will see below.
-The designations of the versions do not make it worse or with the intention also contribute to generating confusion.
-But, although it seems a bit complicated, in reality, it is simple if you follow the evolution from the beginning.
+On the other hand, we have three versions of the NodeMCU board, which we will see next.
+The designations of the versions do not make it worse intentionally also contribute to generating confusion.
+But, while it seems a bit complicated, it is actually simple if you follow the evolution from the beginning.

-The original version of the NodeMCU was called devkit v0.9, and it mounted an ESP12 along with 4MB of flash (let’s remember that the memory in the ESP8266 is external and is connected via SPI).
-The ESP12 is similar to the ESP12E, but it lacks a row of pins so it has fewer GPIO.
+The original version of NodeMCU was called devkit v0.9, and it mounted an ESP12 along with 4MB of flash (remember that the memory in the ESP8266 is external and connects via SPI).
+The ESP12 is similar to the ESP12E, but it lacks a row of pins, so it has fewer GPIOs.

 esp8266-esp12-esp12e

-The 0.9 version was ugly (well, to each their own), yellow-orange, and very wide.
-With dimensions of 47x21mm, it occupied 10 rows of pins on a breadboard, completely covering it.
-This made it very impractical to use because it leaves no free pins on the breadboard for connections.
+Version 0.9 was ugly (well, to each their own), yellow-orange, and very wide.
+With dimensions of 47x21mm, it occupied 10 rows of pins on a breadboard, thus covering it completely.
+This made it very impractical to use because it does not leave free pins on the breadboard for making connections.

 esp8266-nodemcu-v09

-We are not going to spend more time on this board because it is an obsolete version and we are not even going to be able to buy it.
-But you should know that it was the original NodeMCU and that everything starts here.
+We will not spend more time on this board because it is an obsolete version and you can’t even buy it anymore.
+But know that it was the original NodeMCU and everything starts from here.

-The next version of the NodeMCU is the v1.0 V2.
-In summary, Amica, a company created by the German Gerwin Janssen, produced its own improved version of the v0.9.
+The next version of NodeMCU is v1.0 V2.
+In summary, Amica, a company created by German Gerwin Janssen, manufactured its own improved version of v0.9.
 The original NodeMCU team liked it and declared it the “official” version of NodeMCU.

 esp8266-nodemcu-v2

-The main difference in the v1.0 V2 version is that it mounts an ESP12E instead of an ESP12, so it has more available pins than the original model.
-In addition, it is narrower than the 0.9 version, only covering 8 rows of a breadboard.
-This leaves an additional row on each side to make connections.
+The main difference of version v1.0 v2 is that it mounts an ESP12E instead of an ESP12, thus having more available pins than the original model.
+Additionally, it is narrower than version 0.9, covering only 8 rows of a breadboard.
+This leaves an additional row on each side for making connections.

 esp8266-nodemcu-dev-kit-v2-pins

-The three manufacturers, Amica, Lolin/Wemos, and DOIT/SmartArduino, manufacture, or have manufactured at some point, this v1.0 V2 version.
+All three manufacturers, Amica, Lolin/Wemos, and DOIT/SmartArduino, manufacture, or have manufactured at some point, this version v1.0 V2.

-Since the NodeMCU team designated Amica’s version as “official”, it is sometimes said that Amica is the official distributor of NodeMCU.
-This is not the case as it is Open Hardware, and any manufacturer is as valid as the others.
+As the NodeMCU team designated Amica’s version as “official,” it is sometimes said that Amica is the official distributor of NodeMCU.
+This is not true since it is Open Hardware, and any manufacturer is as valid as the others.

-We come to what is sometimes called the “third generation,” the v1.0 V3 version.
-Basically the manufacturer Lolin/Wemos decided to create its own “improved” design with a few minor changes.
+We arrive at what is sometimes referred to as the “third generation,” version 1.0 V3.
+Basically, the manufacturer Lolin/Wemos decided to create its own “improved” design with a few minor changes.

 esp8266-nodemcu-v3

-The main change is that the V3 mounts a CH340G serial converter instead of the CP2102.
-The manufacturer ensures that it makes the USB port more robust.
-On the other hand, they reused the two reserved pins from the V2 to output a GND and a VUSB.
+The main change is that the V3 uses a CH340G serial converter instead of the CP2102.
+The manufacturer claims that this makes the USB port more robust.
+On the other hand, they reused the two reserved pins from V2 to provide a GND and a VUSB.

 esp8266-nodemcu-pinout-v3

-Otherwise, the specifications are the same.
-On the other hand, the v1.0 V3 model becomes wide again and covers the entire breadboard, which is a real problem when making setups with a breadboard.
+Other than that, the specifications are the same.
+Conversely, the v1.0 V3 is once again wide and covers the entire breadboard, which is a real problem when making setups with a breadboard.

-However, the 1.0 V3 is surely the most sold model right now.
-Although many people are looking for the V2 because they are practically the same in features, but being narrow is more comfortable to use on a breadboard.
+Nevertheless, the 1.0 V3 is probably the best-selling model right now.
+Although many people look for the V2 because they are practically identical in functionalities, the V2 is more convenient to use on a breadboard due to its narrower size.

-Since the V3 version is a version created by Lolin/Wemos, it has sometimes been accused of being “unofficial” (by NodeMCU itself).
-But considering that it is open hardware, the concept of “unofficial” doesn’t make much sense.
+Since version V3 is a version created by Lolin/Wemos, it has sometimes been labeled as “unofficial” (by NodeMCU itself).
+But considering that it is open hardware, the very concept of “unofficial” does not make much sense.

 GenerationVersionModuleWidthComment